AhmedRezk59/Loans-predictor/README.md

 # Loans Prediction Project

 This project aims to build a machine learning model to predict loan approvals based on applicant data.
+Note: This is not an my original code.

 ## Table of Contents